arvindrana0062/PowerBi-Project/README.md

 The following analyses were conducted:

-Total sales and profit analysis
+- Total sales and profit analysis

-Region-wise and country-wise sales performance
+- Region-wise and country-wise sales performance

-Category-wise footwear sales comparison
+- Category-wise footwear sales comparison

-Monthly and yearly sales trends
+- Monthly and yearly sales trends

-Top-performing and underperforming products
+- Top-performing and underperforming products

-Profitability analysis across regions and categories
+- Profitability analysis across regions and categories

 📊 Dashboard Highlights

 The Excel dashboard includes:

-KPI cards for Total Sales, Total Profit, and Units Sold
+- KPI cards for Total Sales, Total Profit, and Units Sold

-Region and category-level slicers for interactivity
+- Region and category-level slicers for interactivity

-Trend charts for time-based analysis
+- Trend charts for time-based analysis

-Bar and pie charts for product and category comparison
+- Bar and pie charts for product and category

-Conditional formatting to highlight high and low performance

 🧠 Learnings & Takeaways

-Hands-on experience with real-world retail sales analysis
+- Hands-on experience with real-world retail sales analysis

-Improved data cleaning and structuring techniques in Excel
+- Improved data cleaning and structuring techniques in Excel

-Practical use of advanced Excel formulas for analysis
+- Practical use of advanced Excel formulas for analysis

-Designed an intuitive dashboard for business stakeholders
+- Designed an intuitive dashboard for business stakeholders